PepikVaio/reMarkable_re-Planner/.github/README.md

 ## Getting Started

 ### Downloads
-There is a lite version that is completely free and contains no functionality restrictions.
+There is a lite version that is completely free and contains no functionality restrictions
 * contains a watermark

 [![download](https://img.shields.io/badge/download-latest_release-slategray)](https://github.com/PepikVaio/reMarkable_re-Planner/releases)

-If you are interested in the pro version, which does not include the watermark and adds the ability to fully configure the scheduler, feel free to contact me.
+If you are interested in the pro version, which does not include the watermark and adds the ability to fully configure the scheduler, feel free to contact me

 [![en](https://img.shields.io/badge/payment-en-blue.svg)](https://github.com/PepikVaio/reMarkable_re-Planner/blob/main/.github/PAYMENT.md)
 [![cs](https://img.shields.io/badge/payment-cs-green.svg)](https://github.com/PepikVaio/reMarkable_re-Planner/blob/main/.github/PAYMENT.cs.md)